ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

     * TAG_DATA are comma-separated tags that are formatted as *TAG_NAME:TAG_VALUE*.
 You can associate one or more tags to your monitoring agent.
 For example, *role:serviceX,location:us-south*.
 Later on, you can use these tags to identify metrics from the environment where the agent is running.

+    * The SECURE flag must be set to *true* to use a secure SSL/TLS connection to send metrics to the collector.

     * Set **sysdig_capture_enabled** to *false* to disable the capture feature.
 By default is set to *true*.
 For more information, see [Working with captures](/docs/monitoring?topic=monitoring-captures#captures).

     If `cURL` is not available, you must install it.
 For example, for an Ubuntu bare metal, run the following command: `sudo apt-get update`.
 Then, run the install command: `sudo apt-get install curl`.